Entanglements in Family Systems

 • family expectations

-• unconscious loyalty to suffering within the family
+• unconscious loyalty to another person's suffering

-This may affect:
+This may influence:

 • identity